 Laurence F. Whittemore Professor of Business Administration; Professor of Finance and Faculty Advisor, Center for Private Equity and Venture Capital

 Gordon Phillips is the Laurence F. Whittemore Professor of Business Administration and a professor of finance at the Tuck School of Business.
-He is also a research associate at the National Bureau of Economic Research (NBER) and a visiting research professor at Tsinghua University in Beijing.
+He is also a research associate at the National Bureau of Economic Research (NBER) and a visiting research professor at Tsinghua University in Beijing and UNSW in Sydney.
+He received his MA and Ph.D. from Harvard University and his undergraduate degree from Northwestern University.
 He previously taught at the University of Southern California and the University of Maryland.
-He has been a visiting professor at Harvard Business School (HBS), Duke University, HEC Paris, Insead, MIT, and Southern Mediterranean University.
-He received his MA and Ph.D. from Harvard University and his undergraduate degree from Northwestern University.
+He has been a visiting professor at Harvard Business School (HBS), Duke University, HEC Paris, INSEAD, MIT, and Southern Mediterranean University.

 Presidential Address at the Midwest Finance Association - March 19, 2021